Minnesota State Administrator Hiring Procedures

 - If it is not possible to constitute a committee within the unit which meets this minimum, a representative from outside the unit or administrative unit where the vacancy occurs may be asked to serve as a member of the committee.

-The following forms must be completed, approved by Vice-President or Hiring Manager and forwarded to the Equity & Affirmative Action Office (EAA):
+The following forms must be completed, approved by Vice-President or Hiring Manager and forwarded to the Institutional Equity & Access (IEA):

 - Advertising plan and AA recruitment strategies